“I have enjoyed my time as a volunteer and appreciate your support provided over the last two years. Thank you very much!”

-Why is the NDIS important?
+Why was the NDIS introduced?

-What type of support will the NDIS fund?
+What will the NDIS fund?

 - Regular personal care support

 - Accessing therapy services

 - Learning new skills

 - Improving health and wellbeing

 - Becoming more actively involved in the community